meuniv/NovaCub/source/uncovering.rst

 .. warning:: Pre-req submissions

-   Finally, have your cub scouts **ENTER** their pre work in this `form <>`__ before April 5\ :sup:`th` to allow us to create a truly interactive and personalized learning experience.
+   Finally, have your cub scouts **SEND** their pre work directly to Katie to her email address: mccabk@rpi.edu before April 5\ :sup:`th` to allow us to create a truly interactive and personalized learning experience.
 If you are late that is OK, please still fill it out up to our scheduled class.
-Feel free to contact the instructor (See email in blue box at the top of this page)
+Feel free to contact the instructor if you have any question.

 What will we do during the meeting?